Bakalhau/Kemono-Update-Checker/README.md

-# Kemono-Update-Checker
+# Coomer-Update-Checker
-A tool to check new updates from your favorite kemono content creators.
+A tool to check new updates from your favorite Coomer content creators.

 ## Table of contents
 - [Requirements](#requirements)